Mosh (wrestler): Return to WWE (2016)

 On August 26, 2016, it was reported that Mosh and Thrasher would return to WWE, as part of the SmackDown brand.
 They lost their return match to Heath Slater and Rhyno on the August 30 episode of SmackDown.
 They also fought The Usos for a chance to compete at Survivor Series, but ended up losing.
 The Headbangers appeared on the November 15, 2016 900th episode edition of SmackDown Live teaming-up with other villainous teams.

+Return to Independent circuit (2017-present)

+After leaving WWE at the end of 2016, the Headbangers returned to the independent circuit.

 Indiana Powerhouse Wrestling (2023)

 On September 9, 2023, Mosh teamed with Thrasher at Indiana Powerhouse Wrestling's "Head Games 2" event in Muncie, Indiana.
-On that night, The Headbangers battled the World Famous (in 2 counties) Mudflap Mafia.
+That night, the Headbangers faced the World Famous (in 2 Counties) Mudflap Mafia.
 During the match, Mosh's nipples were grabbed several times.

 Other media

 Warrington appeared in the 1996 film Box of Moonlight as "Castroater".
-Alongside Thrasher, he appears as Mosh in WWF War Zone and WWF Attitude, and in WWE 2K24 as downloadable content.
+Alongside Thrasher, he appears as Mosh in WWF War Zone, WWF Attitude, WWE 2K24 as downloadable content and WWE 2K25.